-The School Mission statement is displayed in each class and is the first entry in the pupils' RE books.
+The School Mission statement is displayed in each class and is on the cover of the children's RE books.

 Each class has a RE board with a display focussed on the Liturgical Year, special events or topics covered in the scheme.
 These must include the display of keywords of each unit, the liturgical colour (candle / material) and children's work.